Lead field ECG

 • --ecg_timedt: Defines the temporal resolution of the ECG.
 This can be coarser than the simulation timestep (e.g., 1ms) to save storage.

 • --post_processing_opts: Crucial.
-This bit-flag explicitly activates the Lead Field post-processing module in openCARP (e.g., 64 for Lead Field computation).
+This bit-flag explicitly activates the lead field post-processing module in openCARP (e.g., 64 for lead field computation).

 • --electrodes: Path to the directory containing electrode coordinates (e.g., LA.vtx, LL.vtx, ...).